Zoofly85/automatic-darts-/README.md

 A computer or device to run the code and process the camera feeds Ensure that the cameras are properly connected and indexed correctly in the code.

+Calibtating , select four points on the outher double intersection of 20 and 1 , 6 and 10 , 19 and 3 ,11 and 14 . in that order on all 3 webcams

 https://www.printables.com/en/model/287938-dartboard-led-ring-and-camera-mount-v2/comments

 TODO